Mele History, Family Crest & Coats of Arms

 The surname Mele was first found in Parma, one of the more prosperous cities at this early time.
 Research reveals that the Meli family lived in Parma during the early 1400's.

-Important Dates for the Mele family
+Early History of the Mele family

 This web page shows only a small excerpt of our Mele research.
 More information is included under the topic Early Mele History in all our PDF Extended History products and printed products wherever possible.